fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 Notice that we first create the matrix as a regular integer matrix, and then use the function [`sparse_from_full`](@ref) to turn it into sparse format over the field ``GF(2)`` with characteristic `p = 2`.
+This is the most convenient method for small boundary matrices, yet for larger ones it is better to use the function [`sparse_from_lists`](@ref).
 Finally, the Lefschetz complex is created using

 ```julia
 lcL = LefschetzComplex(ncL, 2, bndsparseL, labelsL, indicesL, cdimsL)